 The 21 members of the group were representatives of private sector organisations with a demonstrable interest and involvement in the topics to be discussed, such as cross-border associations, non-governmental organisations, trade unions, universities, tax associations and others.
 They were selected on the basis of responses received to a public call for applications, having regard to the specific tasks of the expert group, the type of expertise required and, as far as possible, to geographical and gender balance.

 See the list of Members and the documents relating to meetings in the Register of Commission Experts Groups.

-In December 2010 the European Commission adopted a Communication on removing cross-border tax obstacles for EU citizens (COM(2010)769 ).
-The Communication identifies a number of cross-border tax problems and suggests a number of solutions that could be discussed and in general invites Member States as well as other stakeholders to discuss the subject and exchange good practices.
+In December 2010 the European Commission adopted a Communication on removing cross-border tax obstacles for EU citizens (COM(2010)769 .
+The Communication identifies a number of cross-border tax problems, suggests solutions for discussion and in general announces its intention to promote a discussion on the subject among Member States and stakeholders.

 Also in December 2011 the Commission adopted a Communication on Double Taxation in the Single Market (COM(2011)712).
-The Communication identifies the problems with double taxation within the EU facing both individuals and companies and suggests solutions.
+The Communication identifies problems of double taxation within the EU facing both individuals and companies and suggests possible solutions.

-In April 2014 The Commission services launched two public consultations: one asks for information on tax problems faced by EU citizens when active across borders within the EU and the other asks for information on cross-border inheritance tax problems within the EU.
-These public consultations will be open until 03/07/2014.
+In April 2014 The Commission services launched two public consultations: one asks for information on tax problems faced by EU citizens when active across borders within the EU and the other for information on cross-border inheritance tax problems within the EU.
+The results of these public consultations are published on the public consultations pages.

-See also the Taxpayers' Web Pages which are designed to provide individuals with tax information, answers to commonly asked tax questions and details of who to contact in national administrations and the EU institutions about tax problems.
+See also the Taxpayers' Web Pages which are designed to provide individuals with tax information, answers to commonly asked tax questions and details of who to contact about tax problems in national administrations and the EU institutions.